Early history of American football: Early history of youth and high school football (1863–1932)

 The 1863 games of the Oneida Football Club were the first high school football games to be played in the United States.
-Thirteen of the sixteen Oneida players attended Epes Sargent Dixwell's Private Latin School, which later became Noble and Greenough School, which was located near the Boston Common.
+Thirteen of the sixteen Oneida players attended Dixwell's Private Latin School, which was located near the Boston Common.

 The oldest high school football rivalry in the United States is between Norwich Free Academy and New London High School.
 The first meeting between Norwich Free Academy and New London High School occurred on May 12, 1875.
 Wellesley High School and Needham High School began playing each other in 1882 in what is now the oldest football rivalry in the United States between public schools.
 In 1887, Boston Latin School and English High School began playing each other in what is now the oldest continuous football rivalry in the United States.
 Hyde Park Career Academy and Englewood Technical Prep Academy began playing each other for the Little Brown Shield in 1889.
 The "Bell Game" between Pueblo Central High School and Pueblo Centennial High School, which was first played in 1892, is noted as being the oldest high school football rivalry west of the Mississippi River.

 American football came to Massillon, Ohio in 1894 with the first high school game between Massillon Washington High School and Canton Central High School.
 In the early years, the players consisted of working boys because most boys did not attend high school.
 By 1904 more boys began attending school past 8th grade.
 1909 was Massillon's first undefeated football team.
 From 1910 to 1920 high school football in Massillon grew and improved, and by 1916 they were named the Scholastic Champions of Ohio.
 The school mascot, the Tiger, was adopted from the city's former professional football team known as the Massillon Tigers.

 American football first came to Green Bay, Wisconsin when Green Bay East High School and Green Bay West High School began their rivalry in 1895.
 Future founder of the Green Bay Packers, Curly Lambeau, became the captain of East High School's football team as a senior in 1917 and later coached the team from 1919 to 1921.
 Early games occasionally had more fans than Packers games, who used to play at City Stadium.
 Other notable players include Arnie Herber and Jim Crowley.